What Happens if You Break a Non-Compete Agreement?

 A fair, enforceable non-compete protects all parties involved.
 However, if you violated – or plan to violate – what you consider to be an overly burdensome non-compete agreement, seek the advice of a non-compete agreement attorney immediately.
 Our business and contract law team has decades of experience defending clients against non-compete violation claims.
 We are available to discuss your situation, available defenses, and how we can help you proceed.

-Although every non-compete agreement and employer are different, you may be able to raise one of the following defenses:
+Although every non-compete agreement and employer are different, you may be able to get out of a non-compete by raising one of the following defenses:

-To be enforceable in Texas, a non-compete agreement must:
+To hold up in court and be enforceable in Texas, a non-compete agreement must:

 - Be ancillary to an otherwise enforceable agreement (such as an employment contract)